Harmonic quasiconformal mappings between $\mathscr{C}^1$ smooth Jordan domains: Auxiliary results

 The constant $L_p$ depends on the same parameters as $E_p$ from \eqref{hardye} and the quasiconformal constant $k$.

 Thus $H\in H^p(\mathbf{D})$, and so $f_t\in h^p(\mathbf{D})$.
 Since $f$ is quasi-conformal, it follows that $g'\in H^p$.

 \end{proof}

 \begin{lemma} Let $\alpha\in(0,1)$.
 Then there is a positive constant $C(\alpha)>1$ satisfying the following property.
-If $f$ is a holomorphic function defined in the unit disk with continuous extension up to the boundary and if and then \end{lemma} \begin{remark} We want to mention that a result similar to Lemma~\ref{lomba} is probably valid for the more general mappings such as, real harmonic mappings, or quasiconformal harmonic mappings, but we don't need such results (see e.g. \cite{MP1}). \end{remark} \begin{proof} First we have for $z=re^{i\theta}$ that
+If $f$ is a holomorphic function defined in the unit disk with continuous extension up to the boundary and if and then \end{lemma} \begin{remark} We want to mention that a result similar to Lemma~\ref{lomba} is probably valid for the more general classes of mappings such as, real harmonic functions, or quasiconformal harmonic mappings, but we do not need such results (see e.g. \cite{MP1}). \end{remark} \begin{proof} First we have for $z=re^{i\theta}$ that

 Therefore